 Unanswered general questions about movies, TV and more

 This page is for general questions - if you've got a question about a specific title, please check the title-specific questions page first.
-Click the button below a question to answer it or click "edit" to correct a spelling mistake.
-Ask your questions here, and hopefully someone will answer soon.
 Members get e-mailed when any of their questions are answered.

 What is the name of the movie where a man's son dies in service and his spirit comes back to visit his dad?
 It shows the dad standing by a wall with the names of soldiers that died and he's looking at his son's name on the wall.
 At the end of the movie his dad drops him off on the road, and the son starts walking off carrying a duffel bag, waving goodbye.
 Only his dad could see him and I believe it aired around Christmas.

 Looking for where the following TV commercial came from (product or sponsor).
 It was from the 1970s.
 It started with a burglar shown outside a house at night by a door.
 He was about to break in, but then was frozen solid while a voice on a speaker warned him he was in a forcefield (or something) and if he tried to move, he would be vaporized and then the burglar tried moving and did get vaporized into thin air.
 Anyone remember this or know where it came from?

 There was a movie that I believe had Margot Kidder in it.
 In the movie she is a cop and her and her partner go to a woman's house.
 When Margot opens the door she is immediately shot at so she ducks to avoid being hit.
 When she looks up, she sees a boy about four years old holding the gun.
 After she takes the gun from him, the little boy tells her that his mom gave him the gun and told him how to shoot the gun.
 He also tells her that his mom told him to shoot whoever came into the house while she was gone.

 There's a movie I have been searching for, I thought it starred John Stamps.
 When I search for his movies I don't see it.
 He played a dark character, and the only scene I remember is him taking his cousin or some other family member's pregnant wife on a drive, he got her in the car by acting nice to her, During the drive, he turned on her and eventually killed her, stole her baby, and gave it to his wife.
 Can anybody please help me?movielover1

 I remember seeing this cheesy movie on the premium channels (I think it was Showtime Beyond or one of the similar channels) a lot in the early 2000's.
 I don't remember much about it, except a few details.
 The movie was stylistically very peculiar.
 Many shots were at a tilted (usually "dutch") or otherwise strange angle, there was often not a lot of music (many scenes had none at all), and the colors seemed to always be a bit desaturated, overly contrasted and have an orange or green tinge to them.
 It was on one of the genre-channels, so I'm assuming it was either an action/suspense or Sci-Fi movie?
 But there weren't any aliens or anything more blatant like that.
 The main character was a sort-of scruffy, tall Caucasian man wearing a jumpsuit (like a mechanic or prisoner-type one-piece work outfit), and I think he was either on-the-run or had a time limit to get somewhere?
 It was pretty bad, and it looked fairly low-budget, so I'm guessing it was either an indie film, a direct-to-video/TV movie, or a limited release.
 The only specific scene I recall was the main character confronting a fairly large obese man in a near-empty parking lot, the main character kicks the fat-man in the groin, and the fat guy topples over on top of him.
 It was supposed to be funny, but it was just kind of awkward.
 Any ideas?